Web Mitigation Metrics

 mitigating the risk that an untrusted server could replace it maliciously, by adding

-attributes to elements as defined in
+integrity attributes to elements as defined in

 Subresource Integrity.
 This, especially